-What is a Ball Joint and What Are Its Functions?
+What is a Ball Joint, and What Are Its Functions?

-Just like universal joints, A ball joint is a joint that connects the lower or the upper control arms to the steering knuckle on vehicle suspension.
+Just like universal joints, A ball joint is a joint that connects the lower or upper control arms to the steering knuckle on a vehicle suspension.
 See the image below for an example of a typical lower ball joint.

 Basically, you can compare A ball joint to the kind you have in your hip bone and shoulders.
 One half is shaped like a ball at the end of a stick, the other like a bowl that the ball fits in.
 Apparently, your arms and legs have a ball and socket joint, only attached to bone, ligaments, and muscle.
-The ball in the human hips is known as the head” of the femur”
+The ball in the human hips is the head” of the femur.”

 Functions of the Ball Joints